 Effective January 24, 2008, Heartland's board of directors authorized management to acquire and hold up to 500,000 shares of common stock as treasury shares at any one time.
-Heartland and its affiliated purchasers made no purchases of its common stock during the quarter ended December 31, 2017.
+Heartland and its affiliated purchasers made no purchases of its common stock during the year ended December 31, 2018.

-The following table and graph show a five-year comparison of cumulative total returns for Heartland, the NASDAQ Composite Index, the SNL U.S. Bank NASDAQ Index and the SNL Bank and Thrift Index, in each case assuming investment of \$100 on December 31, 2012, and reinvestment of dividends.
-The table and graph were prepared at our request by SNL Financial, LC.
+The following table and graph show a five-year comparison of cumulative total returns for Heartland, the Nasdaq Composite Index, the SNL U.S. Bank Nasdaq Index and the SNL Bank and Thrift Index, in each case assuming investment of \$100 on December 31, 2013, and reinvestment of dividends.
+The table and graph were prepared at our request by S&P Global Market Intelligence.